The Polar Express (film): Critical response

-The Polar Express received divisive reviews from critics upon release, with some calling it an "instant Christmas classic" and others criticizing the characters as "lifeless zombies".
+The Polar Express received divided reviews from critics upon release, with some calling it an "instant Christmas classic" and others criticizing the characters as "lifeless zombies".
+Metacritic, which uses a weighted average, assigned the a score of 61 out of 100, based on 36 critics, indicating "generally favorable" reviews.
 The Independent reported in 2011 that the film "is now seen by many as a classic".
 Audiences polled by CinemaScore gave the film a rare average grade of "A+" on an A+ to F scale.

 Roger Ebert gave the film his highest rating of four stars, writing of its: "deeper, shivery tone, instead of the mindless jolliness of the usual Christmas movie" and "haunting, magical quality".
 Acknowledging comments by other reviewers, Ebert said, "It's a little creepy.
 Not creepy in an unpleasant way, but in that sneaky, teasing way that lets you know eerie things could happen ...
 This one creates a world of its own, like The Wizard of Oz or Willy Wonka and the Chocolate Factory, in which the wise child does not feel too complacent."
 Richard Roeper and Mick LaSalle also gave highly positive reviews to the film, with the former saying that it "remains true to the book, right down to the bittersweet final image" and the latter giving it his highest rating of five stars, calling it, "an enchanting, beautiful and brilliantly imagined film that constitutes a technological breakthrough".
 James Berardinelli gave the film 3.5 out of 4 stars, stating that it is "a delightful tale guaranteed to enthrall viewers of all ages", and ranked it as the 10th best film of 2004, tying with The Incredibles.
-Ian Nathan of Empire gave the film three out of five stars, and said, "For all the fairy-lit wonder, some will rail at the idea of Back to the Futures director dabbling with such a schmaltzy tale.
+Ian Nathan of Empire gave the film 3 out of 5 stars, and said, "For all the fairy-lit wonder, some will rail at the idea of Back to the Futures director dabbling with such a schmaltzy tale.
 Cynics will sneeze in shock; children will cuddle up and dream along."
-Peter Bradshaw of The Guardian also gave the film three out of five stars, saying, "After a promising and distinctive start, a railway adventure to meet Santa runs off the rails."
+Peter Bradshaw of The Guardian also gave the film 3 out of 5 stars, saying, "After a promising and distinctive start, a railway adventure to meet Santa runs off the rails."